 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 YMMV: Tales of Symphonia: Dawn of the New World

 Americans Hate Tingle: Emil gets a lot of criticism from the western fandom for being whiny, feminine, and spineless.
-In the 2009 Tales Character Poll (an annual survey of Tales Series fans in Japan), Emil came 10th out of every single Tales Series character, and was ranked 12th in the 2010 poll.
+In the 2009 Tales Character Poll (an annual survey of Tales Series fans in Japan), Emil came 10th out of every single Tales Series character, was ranked 12th in the 2010 poll, and 11th in the 2013 poll.
 And this is a series that has Loads and Loads of Characters in each of their respective games alone.

 Anvilicious: The constant usage of the infamous phrase, "Courage is the magic that turns dreams into reality."
 So much so that this has actually become a joke in the fandom, at least when it's combined with another of Emil's statements.
 However, the use of it in the not-so-final battle is actually pretty good, because Emil is trying to use it to make Richter stop fighting him.
 Doesn't work, though.

 Anti-Climax Boss: The final boss.
 Despite the Crowning Music of Awesome and the sheer amount of damage he can do in one combo, the fact is that the game's difficulty can't really keep up with just how broken Emil and Marta are.

 Special mention to the battles directly before and after the "final boss" - Aqua's monster form, while having plenty of HP, is basically just a punching bag with little means of actually harming the player.
 Ratatosk himself only has the same base artes that you do to use against you, and has one of the lowest HP of any boss ingame.